shashankgaddam/Transacton-System/README.md

 # Transacton-System
-Developing a full stack web application for a complete online shopping system.
-HTML, CSS, and Javascript as the Frontend NodeJS and MongoDB, REST APIs as the backend
+Developing a backend specific transaction system utlizing NodeJS and MongoDB, REST APIs for leverage.